Estimated reading time: 8 minutes

 Related: Meal Planning For The Budget

-We achieve that goal because I spend a lot of time preserving, cooking from scratch, and foraging for wild food.
+We achieved that goal because I spent much time preserving, cooking from scratch, and foraging for wild food.

-When I am earning a pay-check we tend to spend more on food, both because we can and because I have less time to invest in the labour intensive processes of canning, baking, and cooking.
+When earning a paycheck, we tend to spend more on food because we can and have less time to invest in the labor-intensive processes of canning, baking, and cooking.